harbaum/MiSTeryNano/README.md

 The installation of MiSTeryNano on the Tang Nano 20k using can be done using a [Linux PC](INSTALLATION_LINUX.md) or a [Windows PC](INSTALLATION_WINDOWS.md).

+See the [trouble shooting guide](TROUBLESHOOTING.md) if you run into problems.

 ## Wiring